prateekbisht23/CloudPad/README.md

 # CloudPad

 **CloudPad** is a lightweight, real-time text and file-sharing platform inspired by Dontpad.
-It allows users to create unique URLs where they can instantly share text and files with others.
-Unlike traditional storage platforms, CloudPad is designed for quick, temporary sharing, with automatic deletion of inactive notes.
+It allows users to create unique URLs where they can instantly share text and files with other devices by simply opening the same url in that device.
+Unlike traditional storage platforms, CloudPad is designed for quick, temporary sharing.

 🚨 **Note:** CloudPad is now live!
-Real-time text sharing and file uploads are fully functional, with automatic expiration after 7 days.
+Real-time text sharing and file uploads are fully functional.

 👉 **[Visit CloudPad](https://cloudpad-mya5.onrender.com/)**